-The following table sets forth certain information as of July 1, 2011, with respect to the beneficial ownership of Common Stock by the following:
+The following table sets forth certain information as of April 15, 2012, with respect to the beneficial ownership of our common stock by the following:

-- · each person known by InVivo to beneficially own more than 5% of the outstanding shares of Common Stock; - · each of the members of InVivo's Board; - our Chief Executive Officer and Chief Financial Officer, who is our most highly compensated executive officer (the "Named Executive Officer"); and - all of the current executive officers and members of InVivo's Board as a group.
+- each person known by us to beneficially own more than 5% of the outstanding shares of our common stock; - · each of our named executive officers (as defined in "Executive Compensation") and directors; and - all of our executive officers and directors as a group.

-Unless otherwise indicated in the footnotes to the following table, each person named in the table has sole voting and investment power and that person's address is c/o InVivo Therapeutics Holdings Corp., One Broadway, Cambridge, Massachusetts 02142.
-Shares of Common Stock subject to options or warrants currently exercisable or exercisable within 60 days of July 1, 2011 are deemed outstanding for computing the share ownership and percentage of the person holding such options and warrants, but are not deemed outstanding for computing the percentage of any other person.
-The percentage ownership of Common Stock of each person or entity named in the following table is based on 51,739,712 shares of Common Stock outstanding as of July 1, 2011, plus any shares subject to options or warrants currently exercisable or exercisable within 60 days of July 1, 2011 held by such person.
+Unless otherwise indicated in the footnotes to the following table, each person named in the table has sole voting and investment power and that person's address is c/o InVivo Therapeutics Holdings Corp., One Broadway, 14th Floor, Cambridge, Massachusetts 02142.
+Shares of our common stock subject to options or warrants currently exercisable or exercisable within 60 days of April 15, 2012 are deemed outstanding for computing the share ownership and percentage of the person holding such options and warrants, but are not deemed outstanding for computing the percentage of any other person.
+The percentage ownership of our common stock of each person or entity named in the following table is based on 63,928,372 shares of our common stock outstanding as of April 15, 2012, plus any shares subject to options or warrants currently exercisable or exercisable within 60 days of April 15, 2012 held by such person.